MooersLab/MooersLab/README.md

 ## Jupyter and Colab related

 ### PyMOL specific
+- [jupyternbclassicpymolpysnips](https://github.com/MooersLab/jupyternbclassicpymolpysnips) PyMOL Python snippets for use in the Classic Jupyter Notebook with the snippets_menu.
+- [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
 - [taggedpymolpysnips](https://github.com/MooersLab/taggedpymolpysnips) Support for literate programming in JuptyerLab Lab with tagged snippets with the elyra-snippets extension and with PyMOL.
-- [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips) PyMOL Python snippets for use in JupyterLab with the jupyterlab-snippets extension.
 - [colabOpenSourcePyMOLpySnips](https://github.com/MooersLab/colabOpenSourcePyMOLpySnips) PyMOL Python snippets for use in Colab with open source PyMOL.
 - [colabPyMOLpySnips](https://github.com/MooersLab/colabPyMOLpySnips) PyMOL Python snippets for use in Colab with the incentive PyMOL.
 - [emacsconf 2022 talk about using Emacs to edit Jupyter cells via GhostText and atomic-chrome](https://emacsconf.org/2022/talks/jupyter/)